William Page (historian)

-William Page (4 September 1861 – 3 February 1934) was a British prolific and pioneering historian and editor.
+William Henry Page (4 September 1861 – 3 February 1934) was a prolific and pioneering British historian and editor.
 For the last three decades of his life he was general editor of the Victoria County History.

 Life

 William Page was born at his family's house at Norfolk Square, Paddington, London on 4 September 1861, the fifth of six children of merchant Henry Page and Georgina (née Forrester).
 He was privately schooled locally at Dr Westmacott's School and then entered Westminster School, where his education was cut short by the death of his father in 1875.
 The family moved to "a genteel part" of Lewisham, and Page was articled to a civil engineer.
 Page had two older brothers, one of whom moved to Australia; having completed his articles, in about 1881 Page followed him to take up an engineering post with the Government of Queensland.
 Page returned to London in 1884.

 Page's eldest sister married the record agent and antiquarian William John Hardy, who employed Page from 1885.
 The business later became the partnership of Page and Hardy, with an office in Lincoln's Inn.

 In 1886 Page married Kate Marion Rowe.
 They settled in Forest Hill and had a daughter (Dorothy) and a son (Ivan).

 As a record agent Page frequented the Public Record Office at its then premises in Chancery Lane, where W. J. Hardy's uncle Thomas Duffus Hardy had been deputy keeper since 1861, succeeded by Hardy's father William Hardy.
 Page developed an interest in historical records, was elected to the Society of Antiquaries in 1887 and published his first article the next year.